 That’s what we’re all about.

-The Northwest Indian Fisheries Commission has been around for 40 years, supporting tribes in the exercise of their treaty rights.
+The Northwest Indian Fisheries Commission has been around since 1974, supporting tribes in the exercise of their treaty rights.
 One way we’ve helped is by telling the story of the tribes protecting and restoring natural resources.

 But, over the next few months, we’ll be rolling out other projects under the NW Treaty Tribes banner that will help the broader community better understand the role of treaty tribes.

 The 20 treaty Indian tribes in western Washington are leaders in efforts to protect and restore natural resources in the region.
 At the heart of those efforts are rights reserved by the tribes in treaties with the U.S. government.
 Tribes reserved rights to harvest fish, shellfish, wildlife and other natural resources in exchange for most of the land that makes up the region today.